cgoncalves94/CS-101-Introduction-to-Programming/README.md

-# Unearthing Logic and Fun: Building a Minesweeper Game with Python
+# Building a Minesweeper Game with Python

 Welcome to my portfolio project for CS 101: Introduction to Programming!
 In this project, I've built a fully functional, interactive Minesweeper game that can be played in the terminal.